Atlas-OS/docs/docs/getting-started/installation.md

 - Download your network drivers beforehand and store them on external storage
 - Have the ability to download and transfer network drivers from another device later

 You can find your network driver online by searching for your device/motherboard's official support page or your network device's name in [Device Manager](../assets/images/device-manager-nic.webp) instead.
-If there are multiple latest network drivers available for your device, download all of them.
+If multiple latest network drivers are available for your device, download all of them.

 ## :material-microsoft-windows: Reinstalling Windows